 HOW IS EMDR DIFFERENT FROM REGULAR “TALK THERAPY”?

-your story or feeling validated and understood, but beyond that, it still feel as if you live with the problem every day.
+You may have gone to regular talk therapy before to talk about what happened to you.
+You may have found that talking about it over and over did not seem to help much in terms of changing what you think about what happened to you.
+You may have felt better by telling your story or feeling validated and understood, but beyond that, it still feel as if you live with the problem every day.
 EMDR uses a different approach.
 Much of EMDR is non-verbal.
 Once you and your therapist decide which memory to work on, when you process the thoughts, emotions and feelings that come up, you are not required to describe everything that happened.
 By not talking and letting your brain do the work, it seems to allow processing to happen more quickly.
-Many clients who have done EMDR for “single event” problems such as car crashes or
+Many clients who have done EMDR for “single event” problems such as car crashes or muggings, have reported relief in 1-3 sessions.
+The number of sessions needed varies from person to person and depending on the nature of the problem targeted.
+Long-standing past problems tend to require more time spent processing.

 If you would like to talk about your situation and whether EMDR therapy might be right for you or your loved one, Please call or email me.